greensopinion/flutter-vector-map-tiles-examples/README.md

 1. Copy `lib/api_keys.dart.example` to `lib/api_keys.dart` and edit the file with your own API keys.
 2. Run the application

+## Dependencies

+The 10.0.0 version is targeting [vector_map_tiles 10.0.0](https://github.com/greensopinion/flutter-vector-map-tiles/tree/10.0.0), an experimental version using `flutter_gpu`.

+See the [GPU readme](https://github.com/greensopinion/dart-vector-tile-renderer/tree/7.0.0/lib/src/gpu/) for a to-do list and completed features.

 ## License

 Copyright 2023 David Green